mjordan/islandora_workbench_docs/docs/installation.md

 ## Installing Islandora Workbench

 The preferred method for installing Workbench is to install it within a Python virtual environment.
 You can use these [instructions on how to install Workbench within a virtual enviroment](installation_with_venv.md) for macOS, Linux, or Windows.
-The instructions below assume you are not installing it within a Python virtual environment.

 Installation involves two steps:

 1. if using a Python virtual environment, make sure your envrionment is set up as described on the page linked above
 1. cloning the Islandora Workbench Github repo
-1. running `python -m pip install .` to install the required Python libraries (listed above)
+1. running Python's Pip tool to install the required external Python libraries (specific commands provided above)

 ### Step 1: cloning the Islandora Workbench Github repo